becored/RM6_Prac/README.md

 \* first number is seconds (0-99), second number is frames (0-59). functionally same as MM3-5 practice hacks'

 - In the robot master/castle stage, pressing SELECT will send you to the password screen and can return to the stage select or restart from the check point in the current stage.
-- Skip the capcom logo, stage intro, weapon get and castle cutscenes.
+- Skip the capcom logo, game intro, stage intro, weapon get and castle cutscenes.
 - Waiting time after Mega Man's death is much shorter for faster restart.
 - Infinite lives and E-tanks.

 ## Known issues
-- Mute BGM reduces lags (not ideal for speedrun purpose).
 - Entering a teleporter (in the refights section), the game pauses for a bit for timer display.

 ## Credits